CodeChain-io/codechain/docs/asset-management.rst

 Setup the Test Account
 =====================================
-Before you begin to meet various examples, you need to setup an account.
+Before you begin with various examples, you need to setup an account.
 The given account (cccqzn9jjm3j6qg69smd7cn0eup4w7z2yu9myd6c4d7) holds 100000 CCC at the genesis block.
 It's a sufficient amount to pay for the parcel fee.
 You can setup the account by using this:
 ::